 If you don’t have any credit, the credit bureau will issue you a report that states you have no record of any credit – this may negatively impact your ability to get a loan with Prodigy Finance, but it doesn’t make it impossible.

-For students heading to the US, in particular, having a credit history is incredibly important.
+For students heading to the US, in particular, having a credit history is incredibly important and you might want to focus on credit score creation.

 Not only do banks check your credit report before approving you for a credit card or auto loan, sometimes landlords will review your credit reports to decide whether or not to rent an apartment to you.